EliAndrewC/l7r/setting/l7r.md

 Here is the most favorable interpretation of the rank of Moto Chenghiz:

-- Treat Gaheris as being of the 13th rank, because his standing can hardly be in question given his accomplishments and recognized position as daimyo of the Moto family.
+- Treat Gaheris as being of the 13th rank, because his standing can hardly be in question given his accomplishments and recognized position as daimyo of the Moto Family.

 - While Gaheris may not have bothered to officially register Jochi as a Minister, he clearly regards Jochi in that way.
 Even if the specifics differ from any other domain and the entire structure is completely different, Jochi manages the revenue for Gaheris' government, so he could be ruled to be considered the Moto Minister of Revenue.
 Alternatively Jochi could be considered the Minister of Tribute - there's no rule saying that someone must be a member of a recognized ministry to be considered a Minister, though most people would probably say that if it's "not good enough for the Emperor to recognize in his government in the capital then it shouldn't be good enough to be recognized here".
 (Of course, "most people" don't think very highly of the Moto.)
 Regardless of the legal framework, this would place Jochi within the 11th rank.